NICTA/revrand/docs/quickstart.rst

 .. note::

     For the moment we only support basis concatenation which is analogous to kernel addition.
-Performing `kernel multiplication` with bases is computationally complex and we have not yet implemented it.
+Performing `kernel multiplication` with bases is slightly more complex and we have not yet implemented it.

 Finally, if we use these basis functions with any of the algorithms in this revrand, *the parameters of the basis functions are learned*.